benzengin/DevOps-SRE/README.md

 # DevOps-SRE
-Everything related to DevOps &amp; SRE
+Everything related to DevOps &amp; SRE.
+Only for learning purposes :)